EJU (Examination for Japanese University Admission) — Free Online Mock Test

 What topics are covered in EJU?

 EJU is split into: Japanese as a Foreign Language (50 Q), Mathematics (30 Q), Science (30 Q).
 Each section is timed and weighted separately.
-Japanese + Math + Science. · Official language: Japanese (日本語).
+EJU — the Examination for Japanese University Admission for international students: Japanese as a Foreign Language plus Mathematics and Science (Physics, Chemistry, Biology) or Japan & the World. · Official language: Japanese (日本語).

 What tools or aids are allowed during EJU?